Mohammad1745/graphsql-laravel/README.md

 #### What is the solution then?

+GraphSql provides out of the box solutions for that:

+**Solution 1: Graphsql Key Mapping**
+\
+**Solution 2: Graphsql String Encryption**

-GraphSql provides out of the box solution for that.
-Instead of open graph string, we will map all strings and then use their map keys.
+Instead of open graph string, we may map all strings and then use their map keys or use encrypted strings.

-### GraphSql Key Mapping
+### 1. GraphSql Key Mapping

 Remember the table `graph_sql_keys` we migrated during installation?
 We will save our graph strings in that table and set a key on behalf of a string: `customer_product_list` and `{name,image,category{name}}` in `key` and `string`